NSaha27/Currency-Converter-Program-with-Real-Time-Conversion-Rates/README.md

 🛠️ Technologies Used\n
-- HTML5 – Structure of the application, \n
+- HTML5 – Structure of the application,
-- CSS3 – Styling and layout, \n
+- CSS3 – Styling and layout,
 - JavaScript (ES6) – Conversion logic and event handling